git-disl/DP-Ensemble/README.md

 --->

 ## Introduction

+DP-Ensemble is short for **D**iversity o**P**timized **Ensemble**, which is built on top of [EnsembleBench](https://github.com/git-disl/EnsembleBench).
+By leveraging FQ-diversity metrics, DP-Ensemble can effectively identify high diversity ensembles with high performance.

 FQ-diversity metrics are designed based on the following three optimizations:
 1. separately measure and compare the ensemble teams of equal size.